nguyensjsu/sp21-172-team-d/Journals/George/George.md

 ## Week #2 Status Report

-* This week we had a zoom meeting and we divided up what part of the project we will be working on.
+* This week we had a meeting and we divided up what part of the project we will be working on.

 * We decided that I will be working on the Cashier's app part.